This easy copy cat Olive Garden Slow Cooker Chicken Gnocchi Soup recipe is great for cold days and is perfect for busy families on the go!

 This is a great recipe for dumping in the slow cooker around noon so that it’s ready for dinner.
 When I have a sick child at home I don’t want to spend a lot of time in the kitchen.

-Instead, snuggle up with the sickie, a fuzzy blanket, the tv, Chicken Gnocchi soup and a full box of Kleenex!
+Instead, snuggle up with the sickie, a fuzzy blanket, the tv and Slow Cooker Chicken Gnocchi Soup.

 - 2 cups water